jonlpersson/ed-latimore/site/_posts/2020-12-20-how-to-be-an-attractive-man-no-bs-guide.md

 ### 1\.
 Physical appearance

 Women care about looks, but not as much as men do.
-Get physically fit (achievable within 6 months unless you’re severely obese or extremely skinny), choose a basic but clean haircut, maintain a short stubble, get a basic skin care routine, avoid body odor, and [wear cologne](https://pubmed.ncbi.nlm.nih.gov/19134127/).
+Get physically fit (achievable within 6 months unless you’re severely obese or extremely skinny), choose a basic but clean haircut, maintain a short stubble, get a basic skincare routine, avoid body odor, and [wear cologne](https://pubmed.ncbi.nlm.nih.gov/19134127/).

 ### 2\.
 Style